SrivamsiRajesh/SrivamsiRajesh/README.md

 # 💫 About Me:
-🔭 I’m currently working on my Znotes<br>
+🔭 I’m currently working in Znotes<br>

 ## 🌐 Socials: